tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ```

 Under the default conflict style the case of removing two functions is
-completely indistinguishable from the case of adding two functions
+indistinguishable from the case of adding two functions
 (besides the text of the commit message which can only ever be a
 hint)!
-Therefore it is completely insufficient for purpose of
+Therefore it is insufficient for purpose of
 resolving conflicts.
 This probably explains why resolving conflicts
 is seen as a dark art.  `diff3` not only makes it possible, below we
 will see that it is often easy.